aiplanethub/5-week_Data_Science_Bootcamp/week-0/147-Python Basics and Intro to Data Types.md

   * Some are numerical digits, and
   * There are some special characters, dash (-) and colon ( : ).
   * In this example, our data is divided into four categories – name, phone number, address, and time.
-  *   This\*\* categorization of data, **based on their characteristic & our need,** is called data types.
+  *   This categorization of data, **based on their characteristic & our need,** is called data types.

 *   Some of the data types in Python include:

     * Integer: whole numbers, positive or negative numbers.
-E.g.: 100
+E.g., 100
     * Float: Floating-point numbers are real numbers, rational or irrational.
 In most cases, this means numbers with decimal fractions.
 Example: 123.45

     * String: Strings are sequences of characters, or text, enclosed in quotes.
 Example: "any text", "Karen" \\